DevOps-Girls/command-line-101/1-Basics.md

 mkdir newdirectory
 ```

 This will create a directory called `newdirectory` - it's the parameter that follows the command.
-For example, if you want to create a directory called `banana`, you would type:
+For example, if you want to create a directory called `mango`, you would type:

 ```
-mkdir banana
+mkdir mango
 ```

 To navigate to the directory, you can use the `cd` command - **change directory**.
 So: